 How Long Does it Take to Get an Arizona Fingerprint Card?

-The process of getting the fingerprint clearance card depends on if the applicant has a criminal history or not.
-Additionally, other factors may affect the timeline include the submission of proper and complete documents and following the application’s directions.
+The process of getting the fingerprint clearance card depends on whether the applicant has a criminal history.
+Other factors that may affect the timeline include submitting proper and complete documents and following the application’s directions.
 If all requirements and documents are correct, applicants will receive a fingerprint clearance card in about a month to a month and a half.
-This will only happen if the applicant doesn’t have a criminal history.
+It will only happen if the applicant doesn’t have a criminal history.

 If There’s a Criminal History